gaak99/emacs-bloomfilter/README.md

 > but false negatives are not, thus a Bloom filter has a 100% recall
 > rate.
 In other words, a query returns either "possibly in set" or
 > "definitely not in set".

+## Background
+I wrote it to practice Elisp and cement the notion of this filter in my fickle mind.

+## Status
+The small test suite passes.
+But I've (or anybody else so far) not used this for real work yet.

 # User Setable Options
 Hash functions, number of hash functions, and size of the filter should be taken into consideration. [^2]